felipeleao/fleao.com.br/README.md

 =====================
 ----------

 All the code for my personal homepage.
-The content comprise personal info, social networks and academic publications.
+The content comprises personal info, social networks and academic publications.

 ## Project structure